 Degrees & Certificates

-Explore the degrees and certificates offered by Business Administration Program.
+Explore the degrees and certificates offered by the Business Administration program.

-Associate in Science in Business Administration for Transfer degree (AS-T)
+Associate in Science in Business Administration for Transfer (AS-T)

 Plan Code: 5502B/C – The Associate Degree for Transfer in Business Administration offers a variety of business and general education courses.
 Students who complete this degree will receive priority admission with junior status into the CSU system.